It would be modest to say that Bolivia is an exciting country: Bolivia IS full with unexpected, pleasant surprises!

 - Iñakuyu - La Paz.
 Ruins of Inca temple on the small Koati island in Titicaca Lake.
 One of the main Inca temples of Moon, called also "Palace of Virgins".
 Remaining a complex with 35 rooms, made mostly of uncut stone blocks.

 - Samaipata - Santa Cruz.
 Ceremonial centre of Mojocoya and Inca people, located on the top of mountain.
 Includes the largest known sculpted rock in the world - a 250 m long, 60 m wide, horizontal area covered with carvings in sandstone.
 Around the summit are located ruins of different buildings.
-Built in 3rd - 16th centuries.
+Built in the 3rd - 16th centuries.

 Prehistoric cliff art